exceptionless/Website/content/news/2016/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

 ### 1. Use AppVeyor to build the app.

-<a href="https://github.com/exceptionless/Exceptionless/blob/master/appveyor.yml" target="_blank">Here's our code.</a>

 ### 2. Store build artifacts in a separate GitHub artifacts repository.

 This works really well because you can see the entire history of your build artifacts and browse their contents.
 Plus, GitHub hosts it for free!

-We found that we could <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1#L71" target="_blank">format the commit message with a specific format</a> that GitHub could understand and parse into different links.
+We found that we could that GitHub could understand and parse into different links.
 We can click on the "Commit:" part of the message to link to the actual commit that is building to see exactly has changed.

 ![github build history artifacts](/assets/img/news/github-build-history-artifacts-1024x380.jpg)